 Ronnie S. Stangler, M.D., is a physician and psychiatrist, based in New York City.
-An expert in family and organizational dynamics and crisis management, Dr. Stangler has served for over a decade as advisor to international family offices in London, Switzerland, Liechtenstein and the Middle East, creating and implementing programs of health, well-being and resilience for complex multidimensional financial, legal and educational organizations, and the individuals they serve.
+An expert in family and organizational dynamics and crisis management, Dr. Stangler has served for over a decade as advisor to international families in London, Switzerland, Liechtenstein and the Middle East, creating and implementing programs of health, well-being and resilience for complex multidimensional financial, legal and educational organizations, and the individuals they serve.

-With pgEd founder, Dr. Ting Wu, Dr. Stangler co-created a series of multi-disciplinary summits, “Genes, Technology, and Incalculable Ethics: The Family Office of the Future”, hosted by the Department of Genetics at Harvard Medical School.
+At Harvard Medical School, Dr. Stangler co-created a series of multi-disciplinary summits, “Genes, Technology, and Incalculable Ethics: The Family Office of the Future”, hosted by the Department of Genetics.
 Special guests have included Drs.
-George Church, Cliff Tabin, Susan Dymecki, Bruce Yankner and David Sinclair.
+George Church, Ting Wu, Cliff Tabin, Susan Dymecki, Bruce Yankner and David Sinclair.
 Dr. Stangler recognizes the unique intimacy of genomics sciences and is committed to assisting families with new philanthropic and legacy endeavors which carry great personal meaning to donors and funders.

 A key area of her professional focus is the interface between resilience and wealth.
 She studies wealth as a risk factor in human development and assists families of wealth and their advisors in negotiating this challenging terrain.
 Dr. Stangler utilizes her deep knowledge of the neurobiology of early childhood development to effect healthy resilient families.

 She is devoted to the development of hyperagents of change, a new generation of philanthropists, social entrepreneurs and impact investors who couple financial capacity with resilient emotional disposition and moral compass.
 Hyperagents of change, enabled by technology’s transformative connectedness, are fundamentally recasting massive world challenges.
 These collaborative visionaries will create original solutions to problems of global poverty, health, climate and social justice.